 There are also a lot of wild animals in the park.
 Hohe Tauern has its own ‘big five’ you can spot with your binoculars: chamois, ibex, marmots, eagles and vultures.
 During our sunrise hike we were constantly searching the mountainsides and skies to locate them.
 And if you look closely, you’ll see them!
 It is truly magical when the deer, chamois and ibex climb up from the valley after they’ve woken up and return to the peaks.
 Don’t forget to also scan the trail for cow poop unless you want to walk in it, like I did!
 After all, you’re in their domain…

 How to get there: Austria is easily accessible by train.
 From Brussels, it’s easy to travel right to Innsbruck.
 You can already get a return trip ticket starting from EUR 120.
 If you prefer to go by car, there are plenty of CNG or electrical charging stations along the road.
-Or you can carpool with other travelers through BlaBlaCar.
+This is possible, for example, by renting an electric campervan from Goboony.
+This way you can combine sleeping and traveling.
+And to top it all off, you rent directly from the owner who you meet personally when you pick up your van.
 If you want to get there faster and prefer flying, the best way is by going to München or Innsbruck.

 Where to sleep: In one of the picturesque hotels in the valley, of course.
 I stayed at Hotel Jesacherhof in Sint-Jakob, Defereggental.
 There are also dozens of campgrounds in East Tyrol.
 You should also keep in mind the beautiful mountain huts with amazing views and good food.
 Just don’t forget to book your stay in advance on East Tyrol’s Website.